Qbeast-io/qbeast-spark/docs/Quickstart.md

 ## Writing

 Inside the project folder, launch a spark-shell with the required **dependencies**.
+The following example uses AWS S3 for reading from a **public** dataset.

->**Warning: For reading a public AWS S3 dataset, Spark 3.1.1 and Hadoop 3.2.2 are needed.**
+>**ℹ️ Warning: Different cloud providers may require specific versions of Spark or Hadoop, or specific libraries.
+Refer [here](CloudStorages.md) to check compatibilities.**

 ```bash
 $SPARK_HOME/bin/spark-shell \